windup/windup-eclipse-plugin/README.md

 ## Building

 This project depends on [jbosstools-base](https://github.com/jbosstools/jbosstools-base) and [jbosstools-forge](https://github.com/jbosstools/jbosstools-forge).
 The build will also pull in a snapshot build of [Windup](https://github.com/windup/windup).
+To avoid needing to build the jbosstools projects before building windup-eclipse-plugin, be sure you have added the JBoss repositories to your Maven settings as shown [here](https://github.com/d-s/scripts-windup/blob/b6ff9e572b25f6750eaf91057fef21bab390b4bb/windup-eclipse-plugin-mvn-settings.xml).

 This command will then run the build: